GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

   in-depth review, preferably from multiple reviewers.
 Please consult [Code reviews page](https://confluence.galois.com/display/EN/Code+Reviews) for more details.
 - You are encouraged to configure Git so that your commits are [signed][].
-- Whenever possible, use automation to avoid committing errors or noise (e.g., extraneous whitespace).
+- Whenever possible, use automation to avoid committing errors or noise (e.g., extraneous white space).
 Use linters, automatic code formatters, test runners, and other static analysis tools.
   Configure your editor to use them, and when feasible, integrate them into the upstream continuous integration checks.